stuartrobertsonx/stuartrobertsonx/README.md

 ## Hi there, I'm [Stuart](https://github.com/stuartrobertsonx) 👋

-I'm a Web Developer living in Canada 🇨🇦
+---

+### Full-Stack Developer | IT Manager

+I'm a Web Developer living in Guelph, Ontario, Canada with over 25 years experience developing enterprise websites and applications for Government and Higher Education.
+I'm a lifelong learner and currently working on a Professional Certificate in Computer Science for Web Programming from Harvard University.

+---

 ### 💻 Front-End Development